ITV thriller series Malpractice is back, with a new season focusing on a new doctor, a new case and new NHS specialisms.

 What has the writer said about Malpractice on ITV?

-Jordan Kouamé as Dr George Brewin and Helen Behan as Dr Norma Callahan in Malpractice
+Jordan Kouamé as Dr George Adjei and Helen Behan as Dr Norma Callahan in Malpractice walking in the rain

-Jordan Kouamé as Dr George Brewin and Helen Behan as Dr Norma Callahan in Malpractice.
+Jordan Kouamé as Dr George Adjei and Helen Behan as Dr Norma Callahan in Malpractice.
 World Productions for ITV

 Ofori-Attah revealed that, in creating Malpractice, she wanted to "do a piece about the different pressures doctors are under and what it really looks like", with the idea first coming to her in 2019.

-She explained that "for a few years I had been quite alarmed at the number of doctors committing suicide while under investigation by the General Medical Council", with the inquiry into Lucinda's behaviour on the night of a patient's death proving to be the centre of the series' story.
+She explained that she had been "alarmed" at the number of doctors dying by suicide while under investigation by the General Medical Council, with the inquiry into Lucinda's behaviour on the night of a patient's death proving to be the centre of the series' story.

 Ofori-Attah said of her own experiences witnessing these inquiries: "The process just wasn’t considerate to the doctors involved.
 As a doctor you are constantly worrying about doing something wrong because it’s almost like there’s a presumption of guilt rather than innocent until proven guilty.